 One of the more common questions people have about pens is, “Who invented the ballpoint?”
-We honestly can’t say why this gets asked so often but it most certainly does, so let’s dive into it.
+We honestly can’t say why this gets asked so often but it most certainly does, so let’s dive in.

 The Origins Of The Ballpoint Pen

 It’s commonly accepted that a Hungarian man named László Bíró designed the first ballpoint pen and patented it in 1938.
-This is a popular belief and one backed by the simple fact that a ballpoint is called a “Biro” (pronounced bee-ro) in many places.
-Just look at Dyson’s famous pen, the Biro, as an example of this legacy playing out.
+This is a popular belief and one backed by the simple fact that a ballpoint is called a “Biro” (pronounced “bee-ro”) in many places.
+Just look at Dyson’s famous pen, the Biro, as an example of this legacy.

 While László Bíró played a major part in the popularization of the ballpoint, it’s not perfectly accurate to call him its creator.
-He is more accurately described as the inventor of the modern ballpoint or the first commercially viable ballpoint, not the first one.
-Bíró displayed the a ballpoint pen at the 1931 Budapest International Fair but didn’t patent and fully release the design until 1938.
+He is more accurately described as the inventor of the modern ballpoint or the first commercially viable ballpoint, not the first one in history.
+Bíró displayed a ballpoint pen at the 1931 Budapest International Fair but didn’t patent and fully release the design until 1938.

-At the early stages of the ballpoint the problem wasn’t so much the design of the pen, as evidenced by the huge number of designed, but rather the formulation of the ink.
+At the early stages of the ballpoint’s history the problem wasn’t so much the design of the pen — as evidenced by the huge number of designed — but rather the formulation of the ink.
 A too-thin ink would leak out of the ball while an overly-thick ink would not flow through the ball or write well on paper.

 Loud, who was working as a leather tanner, filed US Patent 392,046, claiming to have invented “certain new and useful improvements in pens.”
 The patent describes what is clearly a ballpoint design: